 There is nothing as nice as coming home from work on a really hot Houston day and jumping into your pool.
 Maybe you do not have a pool, but you have considered building one for the family.
-During your research, you've maybe come across a horror story or two.
+During your research, you may have come across a few terrifying-but-true horror stories.
 If it made you pause, you’re not alone.
-It is true that pools can have an effect on your home’s foundation.
+It is true that pools can have a negative effect on your home’s foundation.

-However, if you properly educate yourself and hire the right pool engineer, the risk is lowered considerably.
-You need to read up on pool installations and foundation issues.
-It is also a good idea to talk to friends and family members that have pools, as they will know the pitfalls of owning a pool.
+However, you can reduce the risks of foundation problems by educating yourself properly and hiring the right pool contractor.
+To learn how to prevent foundation damage due to a swimming pool, you need to read up on pool installations and the foundation issues a pool may cause.
+It is also a good idea to talk to friends and family members who have pools, as they will know the pitfalls of owning a pool.
 They may also have opinions on the best contractors to use for your project.
 We will go over the possible foundation issues in this article.

-You may opt for an above ground pool to be on the safe side with your home and its foundation.
+You may opt for an above-ground pool to be on the safe side with your home and its foundation.
 However, these pools are not without issues either.
-They also need to be installed correctly.
-Homeowners tend to think they can put these types of pools up without any expertise.
+Homeowners tend to think they can put these types of pools up without any expertise, but they also need to be installed correctly.

-You have the weight of the pool and the soil underneath it as well.
-You do not remove underlying soil as you would with an in-ground pool.
-The ground needs to have the correct kind of soil, that is compacted enough to hold the weight of the pool and water.
-These pools can also develop leaks without the homeowner’s knowledge.
-Doing a regular inspection on these pools is also advisable.
+To prevent potential damage to your home’s foundation, you should consider the weight of the pool you intend to install and the type of soil underneath it.
+While you don’t need to dig a hole and remove the dirt as you would do when building an in-ground pool, the soil still needs to be prepared properly to hold the weight of the pool and water.
+Similar to in-ground pools, above-ground pools can develop leaks without the homeowner’s knowledge.
+Thus, doing regular inspections of these pools is also advisable.

 The most important thing to remember is that a pool is an extension of your home and must be treated as such.
-You need to do your homework.
-It is important to educate yourself on the best type of pool for your family and the most qualified engineers to do the install.
-Contact the better business bureau to check on potential pool contractors.
-Read anything you can find on the subject.
-Ask friends and family their thoughts on the subject.
+Thus, educating yourself on the best type of pool for your family and the most qualified contractors to do the installation and maintenance afterward is critical.
+You can visit the Better Business Bureau’s website to check on potential pool contractors.
+As well, read anything you can find on the subject and ask your friends and family their thoughts on the topic.